howion/notes/notes/statistics/probability-theory/01-probabilities.md

 Elements $\Omega$ are called **sample outcomes**, **realizations**, or **elements**.

-> So basically an event is a subset of the sample space and the probabiliy measure satisfies some simple yet very powerful axioms.
+> So basically an event is a subset of the sample space and the probability measure satisfies some simple yet very powerful axioms.

 ## Thm.
 Basic Probability Properties